 Refill Water Stations at RDU and Our Favorite Carry-On Luggage to Tote around RDU

 We recommend two essential things for our favorite carry-on luggage, which we always tote around RDU airport and onto our flights:

 - CabinZero backpacks, which we LOVE and never travel without.
-They fit into every overhead space we’ve ever needed them too, from small planes to large.
-And depending on how much stuff we put in them, they’ve even fit under seats too (even though we’ve never needed to go that route but we’ve tested it out for kicks).
+They fit into every overhead space we've ever needed them to, from small planes to large.
+And depending on how much stuff we put in them, they've even fit under seats, too (even though we've never needed to go that route, but we've tested it out for kicks).

 - Packing Cubes: because #organization and sanity!

 We also always travel with our BPA-free, reusable water bottles in our carry-on.
 This is because we fill it up at the water bottle filling stations.
 There are several throughout the terminals, near the restrooms.

 What time to Arrive at the Raleigh-Durham International Airport for Your Flight

 RDU Arrival Time Info if you have TSA Precheck or CLEAR

 If we are being dropped off at the airport, we generally arrive one hour before our flight.
 Yet, if we are parking our own car, we make sure we arrive a minimum of an hour and 20 minutes ahead of our flight so we can get to the Fast Park & Relax, shuttle over there, and breeze through TSA Precheck.

 We should mention that we have TSA Precheck through Global Entry, which means that we can get through airport security in about 5 minutes at RDU.